cgfrost/moolater/README.md

 Once version 1.0.0 is approved I plan on adding the following.

 * Remorse option to remove the previously added task.
-* The ability to create new lists straight from the Moo Later UI.
-* Look at support for tags but I may leave that to `smart add` for users to specify instead of any direct support.
 * Firefox Android, see what's involved and if it's actually useful.

 There is no timeline for when these might get done as I work on this in my spare time.
 It also depends on what bugs people find in 1.0.0.